randypangestu/multi-face-vid-classifier/README.md

 A robust binary classifier that analyzes videos to detect the presence of multiple live faces, distinguishing between faces on identity documents and live faces in the scene.

+**Notes: This project will be put into private repo after the test assessment is done**
 ## Overview

 This classifier analyzes video content and returns: